AFLplusplus/AFLplusplus/README.md

 For everyone who wants to contribute (and send pull requests) please read [CONTRIBUTING.md](CONTRIBUTING.md) before your submit.

-## Building and installing afl++
+## Building and installing AFL++

-An easy way to install afl++ with everything compiled is available via docker:
+An easy way to install AFL++ with everything compiled is available via docker:
 You can use the [Dockerfile](Dockerfile) (which has gcc-10 and clang-11 -
 hence afl-clang-lto is available!) or just pull directly from the docker hub:
 ```shell